EricJ2001/EricJ2001Repository/README.md

 # EricJ2001Repository
-I like to watch anime
+I like to watch FAMILY GUY
-Coding
+FAMILY GUY
 is
-alot
+NOT AS
-harder
+FUNNY
-than
+AS
 i
-thought
+REMEMBER